luhang-HPU/poseidon-docs/source/Benchmark/Private Set Intersection/PSI.md

 Cuckoo hashing is a hashing technique that can efficiently solve conflict problems.
 In PSI, it can be used to construct data structures for efficient processing and searching of elements in a set.
 <br>
 <ol>
-  <li>Hash table initialization:<ul><li>Each element in the dataset is hashed to one or more positions.</li><li>Each participant initializes two or more hash tables using the cuckoo hash algorithm.</li></ul></li>
+  <li>Hash table initialization:<ul><li>Multiple Hash Functions: Cuckoo hashing utilizes two or more hash functions to determine the potential positions for each element in the hash table.
+This redundancy is key to resolving collisions.</li><li>Hash Tables Setup: Each participant prepares their dataset by applying cuckoo hashing.
+This involves initializing two or more hash tables, where each element in their dataset is hashed to one or more positions based on the hash functions.
+The use of multiple tables and hash functions increases the flexibility and efficiency in handling collisions.</li></ul></li>
-  <li>Data insertion and search:<ul><li>When inserting data into a hash table, if a position is found to be occupied, the original element will be "squeezed out" and an attempt will be made to insert at the position defined by other hash functions.</li><li>This method can make the search operation very efficient, as each element has only a limited number of possible positions.</li></ul></li>
+  <li>Data insertion and search:<ul><li>Insertion Process: When inserting an element, if the designated position in the hash table is already occupied, cuckoo hashing requires that the occupying element be "kicked out" or "squeezed out".
+The displaced element is then hashed using its other hash function(s) to find an alternative position.
+This process might repeat multiple times until all elements are successfully placed or a loop is detected.
+In practice, to avoid infinite loops, a maximum number of displacements is set.</li><li>The search operation in cuckoo hashing is highly efficient because each element is mapped to a very limited number of positions (usually two).
+To find an element, one only needs to check these few positions determined by the hash functions.
+This dramatically reduces the search space and time, especially compared to traditional hashing methods where a search might involve traversing through a linked list of collided elements.</li></ul></li>

 </ol>